To celebrate Hanukkah, my family has developed many traditions that embrace our heritage and create a sense of community.

 - Hanukkah temporary tattoos

-- Gelt for grown ups from Veruca Chocolates
+- Gelt for grown-ups from Veruca Chocolates

 The key to building anticipation is to not have too much in the box.
 I usually start my countdown two weeks in advance of the beginning of Hanukkah.

-Decorate Inside And Out
+Decorate Inside and Out

-My husband and son went to the Home Depot, bought two pieces of plywood and dowels.
-Since we don't have a saw, Home Depot did the large straight cuts and then my husband used a hand saw to cut the triangular sections of the dreidels.
+My husband and son went to Home Depot, bought two pieces of plywood and dowels.
+Since we don't have a saw, Home Depot did the large straight cuts, and then my husband used a hand saw to cut the triangular sections of the dreidels.
 They put them together with wood glue and wood screws and then painted them.
-Not only does it make our yard look more festive but it creates such wonderful loving memories that we will cherish for years to come.
+Not only does it make our yard look more festive, but it creates such wonderful loving memories that we will cherish for years to come.

-There are so many ways to decorate indoors but I'll just mention a few:
+There are so many ways to decorate indoors, but I'll just mention a few.

 - Spray paint pinecones with different shades of blue, white and silver.
 Attach them to ribbon with a hot glue gun and let them dangle off your staircase.